Skip to main content

 Page

-Retool apps contain pages that function as distinct sections with their own code and components.
+A distinct section of an app with its own code and components.
 Users switch between pages using event handlers or navigation controls.
 Retool only evaluates page code or component values when the page is currently in view.

 Q